-Test Environment Management Use Case
+Test Environment Management for Dummies

-Test Environment Management Use Case
+Test Environment Management in a Nutshell

 - Operational Uplift across DevOps & Test

-- IT Cost Optimization
+- IT and Test Environment Cost Optimization

 - Reduced DevTest Disruption

-- Reduced IT Environment Spend &
+- Reduced IT Infrastructure, License and Service Spend

 - Accelerated Delivery (Time to Market)